nmccarty/idris2-tutorial/src/Tutorial/DataTypes/Records.md

 ## Syntactic Sugar for Records

-As was already mentioned in the [intro](Intro.md), Idris is a *pure* functional programming language.
+As was already mentioned in the introduction, Idris is a *pure* functional programming language.
 In pure functions, we are not allowed to modify global mutable state.
 As such, if we want to modify a record value, we will always create a *new* value with the original value remaining unchanged: Records and other Idris values are *immutable*.
 While this *can* have a slight impact on performance, it has the benefit that we can freely pass a record value to different functions, without fear of the functions modifying the value by in-place mutation.
 These are, again, very strong guarantees, which makes it drastically easier to reason about our code.

 There are several ways to modify a record, the most general being to pattern match on the record and adjust each field as desired.
 If, for instance, we'd like to increase the age of a `User` by one, we could do the following: